vinayadav01/scalewithclicks-blog/content/blog/why-your-conversion-data-is-wrong-and-how-to-fix-it.md

 Modern event tracking through GA4 provides far more accurate measurement.

-You can learn more about website optimization best practices on the [Scale With Clicks Homepage](https://scalewithclicks.com/).
+You can learn more about website optimization best practices on [Scale With Clicks](https://scalewithclicks.com/).

 ---